 Mr. Randall R. Hepp, Warden

 Fox Lake, WI 53933-0147

-FLCI in Dodge County was the first medium security institution in the United States opened under a responsible living, no pass system concept.
-FLCI is located about nine miles west of the city of Waupun.
-The institution is situated on an 85 acre plot of land surrounded by approximately 1200 acres owned by the State of Wisconsin.
-The structure consists of an entrance facility/armory, administration building, chapel, food service/laundry/health services building, an education building, nine housing units, recreation building, garage, and an industries/maintenance/vocational shop building.
-Six of the housing units are designed for 96 single rooms, but those units currently have 52 rooms doubled to meet the population demands.
-Inmate rooms have regular doors and windows.
-Two other housing units are dormitory/barracks settings.
+FLCI was the first medium-security institution in the United States opened under a responsible living, no pass system concept.
+The institution is located about nine miles west of the city of Waupun, in Dodge County.
+FLCI is situated on 85 acres, surrounded by approximately 1200 acres owned by the State of Wisconsin.
+The main structures consist of an entrance facility/armory; administration building; chapel; food service, laundry, and health services building; education building; nine housing units; recreation building; garage; and an industries, maintenance, and vocational shop building.
+Two of the housing units are dormitory/barracks-style settings.
 Inmates are permitted scheduled movement within the institution and rules are intended to help individuals live together in an orderly manner.